 They were both fine.
-The doctor stitched up mom, and she was fine, too.
-We all were fine.
+The doctor stitched up Mom, and she was fine, too.
+We were all fine.

 She’s made of steel

 Mal is not like me.
 She was an Olympic gymnastic alternate and learned that you quit when you’re done.
 Maybe that’s after another rep. Maybe it’s after another 113.
-She’s tiny and cute and funny, but this thing was over when the doctor yanked her uterus from her body and threw it on the floor.
-Until then, she jumped through every hoop imaginable and never complained.
+She’s tiny and cute and funny, but this thing would be over when the doctor yanked her uterus from her body and threw it on the floor.
+Until then, she jumped through every hoop imaginable and never once complained.
 It’s what you do.
 No results simply meant that we try it again as long as we have resources.

 If I were going to war, I know who I want for my general.